hapifhir/org.hl7.fhir.validator-wrapper/README.md

 | [![Build Status][Badge-AzureMasterPipeline]][Link-AzureMasterPipeline] | [![Docker Status][Badge-DockerHub]][Link-DockerHub] |

-This project contains the CLI, Desktop GUI, and Standalone Validation Server for the FHIR Validator
+This project contains the CLI, Desktop GUI, and Standalone Validation Server for the FHIR Validator.

+A publicly hosted instance of the Web interface for this validator is available here: https://validator.fhir.org/

 ## REST API